Article

 Patients and promoters continued their endorsements of the thermal waters at Levi throughout the twentieth century.
 “The pain-easing thermal waters of Hot Springs, Arkansas, are a major factor in arthritic therapy at Leo N. Levi,” concluded a correspondent from the Jewish Press in Omaha, Nebraska.
 “Patients enjoy the double benefit of the soothing qualities of the water and scientifically planned exercises to assist in restoring stiffened joints and atrophied muscles,” all taking place in one of the largest thermal water pools in all of Hot Springs.[14]
 After the war, the National Arthritis Research Foundation stationed its headquarters at the Levi Memorial Hospital, putting it and the national park’s thermal waters at the center of national arthritis research for decades.

 Present-day staff at the hospital also recognize the connection between this past pillar of the Jewish community in Hot Springs and the national park.
 The hospital has adjusted to the needs of its community by primarily offering mental and physical therapy.
-It still uses the national park’s thermal water in its treatment, however.
+It still uses the national park’s thermal water in its treatment.
 “It’s a great partnership,” concluded Clint Crabtree, current Director of Rehabilitation Services at the Levi when describing the century-long connection between the hospital and park.
-The Levi turns the park’s thermal water into a “tool” that improves access for individuals who still hope to use the waters therapeutically.
-The hospital also brings the waters to patients with mobility issues.[18]
-Records show the hospital uses over two million of gallons of national park thermal water every year in rehabilitation efforts for patients and the community.
+The Levi turns the park’s thermal water into a “tool,” according to Crabtree, that improves mobility for patients.
+The hospital also brings the waters to patients with mobility issues.[15]
+Records show the hospital uses more than two million gallons of thermal water every year in rehabilitation efforts for patients and the community.

 The relationship between Levi Memorial Hospital and Hot Springs National Park demonstrates an enduring connection between Jewish American communities and the National Park Service that is older than the Service itself.
 The hospital represents successful Jewish philanthropic work and the vibrancy of Jewish history in Hot Springs.
-Levi Memorial Hospital became “One of the great American Jewish philanthropic institutions,” using the national park’s thermal water to treat disabled Jewish visitors to Hot Springs, combat anti-Semitism through achievements in health, and provide a lasting site of thermal water medicinal care in Hot Springs, Arkansas.[19]
+Levi Memorial Hospital became “one of the great American Jewish philanthropic institutions,” using the national park’s thermal water to treat disabled Jewish visitors to Hot Springs, combating anti-Semitism through caring for all those who needed help, and providing a lasting site of thermal water medicinal care in Hot Springs, Arkansas.[16]

 Endnotes